 Microsoft has pushed hard for Gaming on Windows 10 PCs.
 Every update has got something for gamers, but it’s not without hiccups and issues around gaming.
 One of the major problems reported by users is Game Stuttering with FPS drops for games they play.
 The problem is partly with drivers, partly with updates that roll out to Windows 10, especially the Windows 10 1803 update that came through.
 In this guide, we are talking about tips to fix Game Stuttering with FPS drops in Windows 10.

 What is Game Stuttering with FPS Drops

 It’s a rendering issue where content on your screen changes all of a sudden.
 This can happen for many reasons, but, if the GPU takes longer to render a frame than expected, it might even skip the frame or result in lag.
 This is easily noticeable during multiplayer games.
 You would see actions happening much later after you did it using a controller or mouse.
 Many a time, if a driver takes very long to prepare a frame for the GPU, which means you will see everything delayed.

 FPS or Frames per Second is a result of stuttering.
 So for example, 60 FPS means 60 frames per second.
 It is the frequency (rate) at which consecutive images called frames to appear on a display.
-If you have fast-moving figure, which happens in the games, a higher FPS offers a better experience.
+If you have a fast-moving figure, which happens in the games, a higher FPS offers a better experience.

 Read: Gaming Lag, Low FPS, in video games, and how to fix them.